JuitingHu/1/README.md

 # The attrition of Shanghai Ctrip call centre

-This project used Ctrip WFH data.
-Using the WFH Ctrip data to develop three hypotheses.
-This report would explore the effect of age and marriage on the relationship between attrition in Shanghai Ctrip call centre.
+This project uses Ctrip WFH(working from home) data which is asked by the lecturer of Experiments for Business Analytics.
+It is collected from WFH experiment in Ctrip’s Shanghai call center from 2010 to 2011.

+Due to the significantly higher turnover rate in Ctrip’s Shanghai call center than in other industries, the purpose of the project which I set is to help Ctrip’s human resource department to reduce the high attrition rate and prevent employee turnover when they recruit new staffs.

-for the recruiter, obtaining personal information about age and children are quite easier than performance, satisfaction and so on
+For the recruiter, obtaining personal information about age and children are quite easier than performance, satisfaction and so on.
+Therefore, the research would explore the effect of age and marriage on the relationship between attrition in Shanghai Ctrip call centre.

+The hypothetical relationship between age, children and attrition are created as below.

 Hypothesis 1: Younger employees have higher turnover intentions than older employees.

               Attrition= αAge+γMarried+εMen

-在每個專案的 repository 中，建立一個  README 檔案，詳述這個專案的目的、功能以及想要解決的問題。如果這個專案是一個應用程式，請說明安裝和使用方法
+Hypothesis 2: Employees who have children have higher turnover intentions than those who do not have.

+              Attrition= βChildren+γMarried+εMen

+Hypothesis 3: Employees who are younger and have children are most likely to quit the job.

+              Attrition= αAge+βChildrem+γMarriedgender+εMen

+Then build the regression models and marginal effects to find the result of the research.